italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **scope**
     - Aliases for well-defined Presentation Definitions IDs.
 It will be used to identify which required credentials and User attributes are requested by the Relying Party.
   * - **client_id_scheme**
     - String identifying the scheme of the value in the ``client_id``.
-It must be ``entity_id``.
+It MUST be ``entity_id``.
   * - **client_id**
     - Unique Identifier of the Relying Party.
   * - **response_mode**
     - Used to ask the Wallet Instance in which way it has to send the response.
-It must be ``direct_post.jwt``
+It MUST be ``direct_post.jwt``
   * - **response_type**
-    - The supported response type, must be set to``vp_token``.
+    - The supported response type, MUST be set to``vp_token``.
   * - **response_uri**
-    - The Response URI to which the Wallet Instance must send the Authorization Response using an HTTPs POST.
+    - The Response URI to which the Wallet Instance MUST send the Authorization Response using an HTTPs POST.
   * - **nonce**
-    - Fresh cryptographically random number with sufficient entropy used for security reason, which length must be at least 32 digits.
+    - Fresh cryptographically random number with sufficient entropy used for security reason, which length MUST be at least 32 digits.
   * - **state**
     - Unique identifier of the Authorization Request.
   * - **iss**